bashirafarhin/keeper/README.md

 #### **Delete a note**

 **DELETE /user/deleteNote/:index**
-Requires token in the header for authorization
+- Requires token in the header for authorization
-Deletes a note.

 **Request:**